Tyrrrz/GitHubActionsTestLogger/Readme.md

           --report-github-annotations-message @error
 ```

-With **VSTest**, the options are specified as part of the reporter configuration string and don't use the `--report-github-` prefix:
+With **VSTest**, the options don't have a prefix and are specified as part of the reporter configuration string, delimited by semicolons:

 ```yml
 jobs: